npm/promise-spawn/README.md

 #### Options

-- `stdioString` Boolean, default `false`.
+- `stdioString` Boolean, default `true`.
 Return stdout/stderr output as strings rather than buffers.
 - `cwd` String, default `process.cwd()`.
 Current working directory for running the script.
 Also the argument to `infer-owner` to determine